Skip to content

 Terminal window

-For the proxy to intercept HTTPS traffic, clients must trust the mockd CA.
+For the proxy to intercept and record HTTPS traffic, clients must trust the mockd CA. Without a CA, HTTPS connections are tunneled (TCP pass-through) and cannot be recorded.

 1. Generate CA Certificate: